Nationalizing her governor run? ‘You bet I am,’ Sanders says

 This is hardly the only state where local politics isn’t local anymore.
 Republican candidates for governor elsewhere also are focused more on President Joe Biden than their own opponents and on federal, rather than state, issues.
 And many Democrats would rather talk about Trump than about their rivals.

-“Her approach suggests she understands the contemporary electorate in Arkansas and everywhere,” said Janine Parry, a political science professor at the University of Arkansas.
+“Her approach suggests she understands the contemporary electorate in Arkansas and everywhere,” University of Arkansas political science professor Janine Parry said.
 Politics, Parry said, “is in a period of profound nationalization.”

 It’s a sharp contrast with past races for governor in Arkansas, where Republican Gov. Asa Hutchinson campaigned on requiring computer science education in schools.
 His predecessor, Democratic Gov. Mike Beebe, ran on phasing out the sales tax on groceries.